IDoCodingStuffs/python-doodles/freeform-log.md

 Also need to figure passing per-image labels since forcing 5 levels per image loses most of the training set lol.
 Really hoping it won't also end up with the same "stuck predicting the exact same output" issue

+### 11 AM
+Found another copypasta "did not verify" mishap.
+The training data from the starter notebook was for coordinate viz.
+So I was discarding whole bunch of training data.
+So embarrassing.